score-json/json/TSF/trustable/no-parsing-faults/NPF-01.md

 normative: true
 ---

-The service ignores the presence of a byte order mark.
+The serviceprovided by nlohmann/json ignores the presence of a byte order mark.